ivanvanderbyl/state_machine/readme.md

 ActiveModel::StateMachine
 =========================

-I believe this was pulled from Rails 3 at the last minute, not much documentation exists, but it works very nicely.
+I believe this was pulled from Rails 3 at the last minute because they decided they didn't need a state machine (Strongly disagree, especially considering it was a mixin), not much documentation exists, but it works very nicely.

 Add this line to your bundle: